Ramhan Island by Eagle Hills – New Exclusive Resort in Abu Dhabi

 The Holy Month of Ramadan is considered to be the month of generosity, and malls across the Emirati capital create special activities for its visitors from year to year, as well as discounts for local and international brands.

-If you are planning to purchase a new laptop, phone, TV or any audio/video device, keep an eye on SharafDG.com which offers up to 75% discount during Ramadan.
+If you are planning to purchase a new laptop, phone, TV or any audio/video device, keep an eye on SharafDG.comwhich offers up to 65% off during Ramadan.
 If you have just become an owner of a residence in Abu Dhabi, you might also be interested in kitchen appliances and home systems and devices, which can also be found on its website.

-Another online platform which is worth your visit is Noon.com which offers Ramadan discounts of up to 80% on various categories of goods including eyewear, fashion, electronics and more.
-Among the big brands that could be purchased at attractive prices during the previous years, were MI, Samsung, L’Oreal and Lego.
+Another online platform that is worth your visit is Noon.com which offers Ramadan discounts of up to 75% off on various categories of goods including eyewear, fashion, electronics and more.
+Some of the major brands that advertised particularly attractive prices over the past years were MI, Samsung, L’Oreal and Lego.

 Note: To get the maximum benefit, spend time on comparing prices on different websites offering the same goods before making a purchase.
 This can be applied to clothes, electronics, furniture, grocery items and much more.
 You will also be able to find the best offers with the help of special websites publishing information about Ramadan sales and promotions.